Woman captive for decade hopes new TV role helps the missing

 - Trump’s ‘so-called judge’ is a highly regarded GOP appointee WATCH

+Berry, Gina DeJesus and Michelle Knight had been abused and held by Ariel Castro for years.
+Berry also had given birth to Castro’s daughter in 2006.

+Berry and DeJesus wrote a book together about their ordeals.
+Knight, who legally changed her name to Lily Rose Lee, wrote a separate book about her experience.

-Castro hanged himself in his cell after he was sentenced to life in prison.
+Castro, who kidnapped the victims between 2002 to 2004, hanged himself in his cell after he pleaded guilty to a long list of charges and was sentenced to life plus 1,000 years in prison.

+Berry said her life now is full of normal activities like grocery shopping, dealing with her daughter’s school and appointments, and spending time with family.

 Information from: WJW-TV, http://www.fox8.com